Telecominfraproject/wlan-cloud-loadsim/README.md

 ### Accessing the UI
 To access the UI, simply go to http://hostname-where-docker-is-running:9091.
 In our case, `http://debfarm1-node-c.arilia.com:9091` and follow the instructions.

+### Accessing the API with Docker
+The API is available at the same address as the UI and the same port.

 ## API
 This project uses OpenAPI specification 3.0.03, and you can use Swagger (https://editor.swagger.io/) in order to